 Beware of this serious summer hazard

-13 children get treated each day, or 5,000 each year, for lawn mower-related injuries, according to a recent study published in the American Journal of Emergency Medicine.
+About 5,000 children get treated yearly for lawn mower-related injuries, according to a 2017 study published in the American Journal of Emergency Medicine.

 The research, conducted by the Center for Injury Research and Policy at Nationwide Children’s Hospital in Cincinnati, should bring a heightened level of vigilance for many parents.

-The study showed that children under five are most likely to be “backed over” or burned.
+The study showed that children under age 5 are most likely to be backed over or burned.
 Older children and teens are struck or cut by the mower or a projectile.
-Eight percent of injuries required admission to a hospital.
+In all, eight percent of injuries required admission to a hospital.
 A child standing nearby or riding as a passenger on a mower was four times more likely to end up hospitalized than those operating one.